Gigantic lithium deposits discovered: opportunity or risk for Saxony-Anhalt?

 New perspectives in Germany

-One reason for hope: Germany is looking for its own lithium occurrence to reduce the dependence on imports from countries such as Chile, Australia and China.
-Researchers from the Fraunhofer facility for energy infrastructures and geothermal energy have now identified potential occurrences in Lower Saxony and Brandenburg.
-Lithium content of up to 600 milligrams per liter in hydrothermal fluids were detected, which raises the entire lithium potential to an estimated 0.39 to 26.51 million tons.
-This could be worthwhile economically, especially since the annual lithium requirement could increase to around 0.17 million tons by 2030.
-This is a clear step towards independence that is impressive!
-MDR reports that the development of such occurrences could be urgently necessary in the future.
+One reason for hope: Germany is looking for its own lithium deposits in order to reduce its dependence on imports from countries such as Chile, Australia and China.
+Researchers at the Fraunhofer Institute for Energy Infrastructures and Geothermal Energy have now identified potential deposits in Lower Saxony and Brandenburg.
+Lithium levels of up to 600 milligrams per liter were detected in hydrothermal fluids, increasing the total lithium potential to an estimated 0.39 to 26.51 million tons.
+This could be economically worthwhile, especially since annual lithium demand could rise to around 0.17 million tons by 2030.
+This is a clear step towards independence that is worth seeing!
+MDR reports that the development of such deposits could be urgently necessary in the future.

-Neptune Energy also pursues an innovative method for gaining lithium from deep waters.
-The strategy provides to extract lithium directly from the water before it is pumped back.
-This technique is said to do without harmful residues and would have the opportunity to be combined with geothermal energy.
-An exciting perspective, which also carries risks.
-Raw material expert Michael Reckordt warns of possible contaminants of drinking water through deep bores and calls for an appropriate participation of the local population and a reform of the German mountain law.
+Neptune Energy is also pursuing an innovative method for extracting lithium from deep water.
+The strategy involves extracting lithium directly from the water before pumping it back again.
+This technology should work without harmful residues and could be combined with geothermal energy.
+An exciting prospect, but one that also entails risks.
+Raw materials expert Michael Reckordt warns of possible contamination of drinking water through deep drilling and calls for appropriate participation of the local population and a reform of German mining law.

 Where the journey takes us is of interest not only to the large manufacturers, but also to society as a whole.
 Another thing to keep in mind is that CATL plans to bring sodium-ion batteries onto the market from 2026 that want to use conventional salt as an alternative to lithium.
 Research is also progressing on solid-state batteries, which could potentially be available in pilot series from 2027 and have a higher energy density.
 However, they also need lithium in the initial phase.

-The developments related to lithium are both a sign of progress and a challenge that needs to be mastered.
-It remains exciting to see how Germany can implement its ambitions in raw material extraction and what role lithium actually plays.
-[Energy Zukunft] (https://www.energiezukunft.eu/erneuerbare-energien/stromnetze-speicher/fragenschen-hinen-imensen-lithium occurrence) has already given the first insights that stimulate thinking.
+The developments surrounding lithium are both a sign of progress and a challenge that needs to be overcome.
+It remains exciting to see how Germany can implement its ambitions in raw material extraction and what role lithium actually plays in this.
+Energiezukunft has already provided initial insights that make you think.